 The plastic is so tough that it's difficult to get a drill bit to bite (a hole punch barely scratches it, even with hands o' steel) so set the egg over the frame legs, mark the hole positions with a strong, sharply-pointed spike/scribe/pin, and carefully work the point all the way through the plastic.
 That'll provide pilot holes to keep the 5/32" drill bit from sliding all over the place.
 A little extra time spent checking that your pinholes are uniformly spaced from the edge and one another before drilling will assure that your canopy sits level and tight on the frame.

 The eggs snap together with a lip on the small half, so use a sharp scissors to trim that away and sand the edge smooth.
 Keep the mounting holes close to the rim, otherwise the canopy will sit too low and hit the FCB connectors or impede the lipo tray.
 I located the center of mine at 0.10" from the edge (the holes shown on the yellow egg below are a little too far from the edge,...Continue Reading

-I've wanted to pursue the heli hobby for decades--even built a GMP Cricket heli back in the '80s--but I've been waiting for affordable technology to ease the cost of the learning curve.
-The micro-quad explosion appears to be the ticket!
+I've wanted to pursue the heli hobby for decades--even built a GMP Cricket heli back in the '80s--but I've been waiting for affordable technology to ease the ache of the learning curve.
+The micro explosion appears to be the ticket!

 United States, CA, Los Angeles